How to Create LOD (Level of Detail) for Your Splat

 When you click this button, a submenu opens containing the following settings and information:

-• 5 LOD Settings (X LOD Levels):
+5 LOD Settings (X LOD Levels):

-Displays the number of generated LOD levels — in this example, 4, the visible splats and the video memory usage.
+Displays the number of generated LOD levels — in this example, 4, the visible splats and the video memory usage.- Default Desktop Preset: Defines the preset used when a visitor views your Space on a desktop device.

-• Default Mobile Preset: Defines the preset used when a visitor views your Space on a mobile device.
+- Default Mobile Preset: Defines the preset used when a visitor views your Space on a mobile device.

-• Enable Preset Selection UI: Shows or hides the preset selection UI for your visitors.
+- Enable Preset Selection UI: Shows or hides the preset selection UI for your visitors.

-• Colorize LOD Levels: Allows you to display each LOD level in color.
+- Colorize LOD Levels: Allows you to display each LOD level in color.
 This is especially helpful when defining presets, as it makes distance and range transitions easier to evaluate.

-• 6 Quality Presets
+6 Quality Presets

 Presets allow you to optimize your LOD.

-For example, for mobile devices it is recommended to keep the visible splats count under 2M splats to ensure good performance on iOS.
+For example, for mobile devices it is recommended to keep the visible splats count under 2M splats to ensure good performance on iOS.- Edit Preset: Choose which preset you want to edit.
+Available presets are Desktop Max, Desktop, Mobile Max, and Mobile.

-• Minimum LOD Level: Defines the starting level for your preset.
+- Minimum LOD Level: Defines the starting level for your preset.

 Level 0 is the most detailed level.
-In the shown example, levels would range from 0 to 3.
+In the shown example, levels would range from 0 to 3. - LOD Range X: Defines the distance at which the system switches from one level to the next.

 Example: LOD Range 0 determines the distance where the switch from Level 0 → Level 1 happens.

-Before adjusting this value, it is recommended to properly configure your LOD Ranges.
-The value you enter here defines a global upper limit for the number of splats per LOD level.
-It forces all LOD levels — including lower ones — to aim for this target count.
 For example, if you set the value to 1700, each level will attempt to reach 1.7 million splats, even the lower-detail levels.
 At the same time, this also restricts the highest-detail levels, since they cannot exceed the defined target.

 Example Settings for your Presets